What Does It Mean to Be Vested in My 401(k)?

 Let's say you have a plan that increases the amount you are vested in your plan each year by 20%.
 This means that you will be fully vested (i.e. the employer-matching funds will belong to you) after five years at your job.
 But if you leave your job after three years, you will be 60% vested, meaning that you will be entitled to 60% of the amount of money that your employer contributed to your 401(k).

 If your employer does not have a plan that increases your vested amount each year but instead becomes fully-vested when you're at the company for a certain period of time, you will lose all the money your employer has contributed to your 401(k) plan if you leave before that period is up.

 Why Do Employers Have Vesting Policies?

-One reason employers have vesting policies is to encourage longevity of their employees.
+One reason employers have vesting policies is to encourage the longevity of their employees.
 Many employees will stay in their jobs until they are fully vested in their 401(k)s in order to gain the most financial benefit.
 For employees, this may be a consideration when it comes time to look for a new job.

 On that note, it is always important to consider the financial impact of a new job.
 If your salary is going to increase significantly, you may be willing to take the hit on your 401(k) balance, especially if you have only been with the company for a year or two.
-However, if you are close to the point of being fully vested in your 401(k), it may be more beneficial to wait a few months or even a year to allow your 401(k) to become fully vested.
+However, if you are close to the point of being fully vested in your 401(k), it may be more beneficial to wait a few months or even a year to allow your 401(k) to become fully vested before switching jobs.

 How Can I Determine What Guidelines Affect Me?

 How Does Vesting Affect How Much I Should Contribute to Retirement?

 You should aim to contribute 10 to 15 percent of your income to retirement.
 This total can include your employer match.
 If this amount is a bit out of your reach, then you should aim to contribute at least the same amount your employer matches.
 After all, it's basically free money.